Baertram/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 ### Specify own test filterFunction
 You can specify your own global filterFunction from your addon to test the filtering by providing them via the slash command
-<pre>/libfilterstest <OPTIONAL LF_filterTypeConstantToAddTheFilterFunctionFor> <globalFilterFunctionUsingBagIdAndSlotIndex></pre> as parameters.
+<pre>/lftestfilters OPTIONAL LF_filterTypeConstantToAddTheFilterFunctionFor globalFilterFunctionUsingBagIdAndSlotIndex</pre> as parameters.
-If no 1st param <LF_filterTypeConstantToAddTheFilterFunctionFor> was given it will use LF_FILTER_ALL and register the <globalFilterFunctionUsingBagIdAndSlotIndex> filterFunction provided for all filterTypes in the test environment.
+If no 1st param LF_filterTypeConstantToAddTheFilterFunctionFor was given it will use LF_FILTER_ALL and register the globalFilterFunctionUsingBagIdAndSlotIndex filterFunction provided for all filterTypes in the test environment.

 **Attention: Your filterFunction passed in needs to use bagId and slotIndex for ALL filterTypes!**<br>
 It does not differ between inventorySlot or bagId & slotIndex as normal filterFunctions do!